cbeck88/Wesnoth_MCLP_AI/README.md

 Then it moves these units to attack.

 Both of these are just tools to visualize the results of these LPs for further testing.
-The ais will not recruit or grab villages.
+*These ais will not recruit or grab villages.*
+You should load them from a savegame file which is already set up for an attack.

 Future AIs
 ----------